Lokie-ree/tictactoe-remix/docs/prd.md

 To align with modern learning game principles and create a more engaging experience, the following features are planned:

-- 🎞️ **Animated Game Board**: Smooth transitions for marker placement, turn changes, and win/draw highlights.
+- 🎞️ **Animated Game Board**: Smooth transitions for marker placement, turn changes, and win/draw highlights (using React Bits, Framer Motion, and custom components).
-- 🖱️ **Interactive Feedback**: Hover/tap previews, cell highlights, and celebratory effects for wins/draws.
+- 🖱️ **Interactive Feedback**: Hover/tap previews, cell highlights, and celebratory effects for wins/draws (React Bits, Framer Motion).
-- ⏮️ **Move History & Exploration**: Timeline to review previous moves and board states; sandbox mode for experimentation.
+- ⏮️ **Move History & Exploration**: Timeline to review previous moves and board states; sandbox mode for experimentation (Animated List, Glass Icons).
 - 🧑‍🏫 **Guided Learning Mode**: Challenge puzzles, tiered hints, and post-game explanations to foster learning by doing.
 - 🧑‍💻 **Onboarding & Tutorials**: Interactive walkthrough for new users, explaining rules and mechanics.
 - 📝 **Mini-Quizzes & Reflections**: Quick quizzes and prompts after games to reinforce learning and encourage reflection.
-- 🧑‍🎨 **Custom Avatars & Colors**: Player customization for avatars and marker colors, with animated turn indicators.
+- 🧑‍🎨 **Custom Avatars & Colors**: Player customization for avatars and marker colors, with animated turn indicators (lucide-react, custom components).
-- 📊 **Visual Storytelling**: Progress bars, victory/draw screens, and fun UI elements to create a narrative arc.
+- 📊 **Visual Storytelling**: Progress bars, victory/draw screens, and fun UI elements to create a narrative arc (React Bits, Framer Motion).
 - 💥 **Micro-Interactions**: Sound effects, subtle animations, and easter eggs for delight.
 - 🏅 **Achievements & Rewards**: Badges, streaks, and stats to motivate continued play and mastery.